dtbpkmte/BellioT/README.md

 Here are some problems that I couldn't fix yet:
 - Noise: not much, but notable
-- Can't implement full protocol on ESP32: I'm getting watchdog timeout error anytime I use millis().
+- ~~Can't implement full protocol on ESP32: I'm getting watchdog timeout error anytime I use millis().
 From my tests, I believe it is not hardware error but software.
-I may have missed something about millis() on ESP32 (on ESP8266 it worked perfectly).
+I may have missed something about millis() on ESP32 (on ESP8266 it worked perfectly).~~
+- Sound is not good in the ESP8266 device after fixing watchdog timeout on ESP32

 Progress
 --------